Student Awards & Financial Aid

 External Student Awards

 There are many scholarships, bursaries and awards available outside of NSCC.
 Expand your search using some of the resources and links we have gathered.
+To find about more about External Awards, visit Connect (NSCC login required).

 You may be eligible for financial assistance from the federal and provincial government through the Canada Student Loans and Nova Scotia Student Loans programs.
 You only need to submit one application.
 Contact Student Assistance at the Department of Labour and Advanced Education for further information – you can even apply online.
 Canada Student Loans and Nova Scotia Student Assistance also offer helpful financial resources and tools to make getting and paying off a loan easier.